 Which socket is compatible with AMD Ryzen CPUs?

 There's a simple answer for this: AM4.
-One socket for every AMD Ryzen processor to date.
-That is due to change with the release of Zen 4, but we've still got a year before that's expected to drop.
-AMD has only guaranteed a continued use of that socket until 2020, which means we're in uncharted territory today.
+That's the same socket for every AMD Ryzen processor to date.
+That is due to change with the release of Zen 4, though, where AM5 will be introduced.
+However, that's not expected until later this year.

 AMD says it will only change the socket when such a change is required, at least.
 It says that's primarily tied to the schedule of industry I/O technologies, many of which will be out of AMD's hands directly.
 Whether it builds out a new pin configuration and socket will depend on the features available on said platform and chip, which is how it's supposed to work.

 A single socket does not necessarily mean broad compatibility backward and forwards between Ryzen CPU generations, though.
 That's down to the chipset.